AdrianPaulV/my-keeper-app/README.md

 # my-keeper-app

-This is an app I'm creating to learn React.
+I created this app to learn React.
+I learned about components, props, hooks, Material-UI and more.